wiiqwertyuiop/Express-Engine/README.md

 ## MVC + HTMX Mini Express Server

-Based off of NestJS and MVC principles, this is able to act as a standalone front+backend.
+Based off of ideas from NestJS and using MVC principles, this mini server able to act as a standalone front+backend.
 Featuring:

 1. Serving static files
 2. Customer controller wrapper for easy routing.